 While total caloric intake and macro breakdown has to be on point in order to achieve your gym goals, does carb timing really play a big role?
 Is there really anything to the idea of consuming carbs before, during, and / or after training?
 And are these carb timing windows really that significant?
 Read below to find out.

-If you work out in the afternoon or evening, consuming carbs a few hours before training could be a good idea.
-You have plenty of time to digest your food so you’re ready to train, as well as be full of energy come workout time.
+If you work out in the afternoon or evening, consuming carbs a few hours before training is a good idea.
+You have plenty of time to digest your food and have energy when it’s time to work out.
 Just be sure to stick with carbs high in fiber such as brown rice, oatmeal, or the like.
-These take longer to digest and will ensure they’re still in your system when it’s time to train.
+These take longer to digest and will ensure they’re still in your system when you hit the gym.